-This article addresses many of the issues raised relative to life insurance in family law matters.
+This article addresses many of the life insurance related issues relevant in Orange County family law matters.
 Life insurance is not the most hotly litigated or negotiated issue in family law cases.
-In fact, life insurance is frequently an afterthought or a "throw away" issue.
-It is rarely considered significant in the divorce.
+In fact, life insurance is frequently an afterthought or a “throw away” issue and is rarely considered significant in a divorce.
 Interestingly, a life insurance policy may ultimately be the most valuable asset of an estate.
-A more detailed understanding of the issues in this area will allow the practitioner to better protect a client's rights and expectations.
+A more detailed understanding of the issues in this area will better protect a client’s rights.

-For a full understanding of these issues as they relate to a divorce, it is necessary to understand the meaning of the terms of owner, insured and beneficiary.
+For a full understanding of these issues as they relate to a divorce, it is necessary to understand the meaning of the terms: owner, insured and beneficiary.

 The owner of the policy is the individual or entity who has the right to make decisions relative to the policy, such as changing the beneficiary designation, borrowing against the policy cash value, changing settlement options, canceling the policy, etc.